dotnet/docs-maui/docs/migration/upgrade-assistant.md

 > [!IMPORTANT]
 > The .NET Upgrade Assistant for .NET MAUI is still under development.
 Please [file feedback](https://github.com/dotnet/upgrade-assistant/issues/new?assignees=&labels=&projects=&template=20_bug_report.md) with an **'area:Maui' label** so we can continue to improve this tool.

-.NET Upgrade Assistant backs up your solution, but we recommend using source control.
-If you're using source control, you can add the `--skip-backup` parameter to bypass the backup and speed up the upgrade process.

-The upgrade assistant will prompt you for the type of upgrade to perform:
+.NET Upgrade Assistant will prompt you for the type of upgrade to perform:

 - **In-place**: This option upgrades your project without making a copy.
 - **Side-by-side**: This option copies your project and upgrades the copy, leaving the original project alone.

+## Installation

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio](#tab/vswin)
 <!-- markdownlint-enable MD025 -->

-## Installation

 Visual Studio 2022 version 17.6.0 or later is highly recommended to run the upgrade assistant.
 To install the upgrade assistant extension: